axelflp/MNISTclassification-from_scratch/README.md

 \textbf{b} \gets \textbf{A}-\epsilon\nabla L\left(\textbf{b}\right)
 $$

-where $\nabla L\left(\textbf{A/b}\right)$ is the gradient of L regard to A/b. regarding this is necesary to calculate and implement the derivative of our funtions and use the chain rule to split them in easy steps.
+where $\nabla L\left(\textbf{A/b}\right)$ is the gradient of L regard to A/b.

 *During the training we split our training data in mini-batches and shuffle the data after each epoch, such that we used mini-bach Stochstic Gradient Descent*

+We calculated and implemented the derivative of our funtions using the chain rule to split them in easy steps.

 ## Results